 100 Remarkable Growth: Roll twice on this list, ignoring this result and re-rolling if it comes up again.
 You may not gain more than 2 magic points in a single level up this way.

-Crows: An action manga focusing on drama between high school delinquent students.
+Crows: A fighting manga focusing on drama between high school delinquent students.
 There’s a movie adaptation, too.

 Great Teacher Onizuka: A comedy manga about a former street gang member who decides to be a teacher.
-It’s actually a sequel to the manga Shounan Junai Gumi, which starts out as the opposite premise of Kyou Kara Ore Wa!! (two tough guys want to become ladies’ men).
+It is a sequel to another yanki manga, Shounan Junai Gumi, which starts out as the opposite premise of Kyou Kara Ore Wa!! (two tough guys want to become ladies’ men).

 Jojo’s Bizarre Adventure: Another action manga.
 This one isn’t specifically about yanki or street gangs, but features a lot of characters who embody the archetype discussed here.

-Kamikaze Girls: A movie (adapted from a novel) about a yanki high school girl who becomes friends with a girl who’s really into Gothic Lolita.
+Kamikaze Girls: A movie (adapted from a novel) about a yanki high school girl who becomes friends with a girl who’s really into Gothic Lolita fashion.

 Kunio-kun video game series: A video game series about yanki kids beating each other up, sometimes under the pretense of playing sports.